 We learn to conceal our feelings.
 Most modern cultures teach us not to express our true feelings, so we have such a hard time talking about and healing from trauma.
 To compensate, we need spiritual teachers and counselors who can help us navigate this emotional terrain.

 No one grows up in a completely healthy family environment.
-Even the idealistic families portrayed on television reveal the undercurrent of some abnormal or unhealthy activity.
+Even the romantic families portrayed on television reveal the undercurrent of some abnormal or unhealthy activity.
 Take the TV program, Leave it to Beaver.
 Here we have a supposedly ideal suburban family situation.
 However, when you look at the program today, you see an undercurrent of sexism and gender discrimination.
 June Cleaver is always catering to the husband, Ward Cleaver, and children’s needs.

 Many of the situation comedies center on some abnormal behavior.
 The TV program All in the Family was a sitcom centered on the conflict between Archie Bunker, a sexist bigot, and the son-in-law, Michael, a liberal.
 This TV program was humorous because it exposed racial and sexual bigotry we could all identify within our everyday lives.